Devil in Agbada

-Devil in Agbada is a 2021 Nigerian action drama film written, produced by Chinneylove Eze and directed by Umanu Elijah.
+Devil in Agbada is a 2021 Nigerian action drama film written and produced by Chinneylove Eze and directed by Umanu Elijah.
 The film stars Erica Nlewedim, Linda Osifo, and Efe Irele.
 The official poster of the film was unveiled in March 2021.
 The film had its special premiere on 27 June 2021 and had its official theatrical release on 2 July 2021 and opened to mixed reviews from critics but emerged as a success at the box office.
-The film is loosely inspired from the elements of Hollywood.
+The film is loosely inspired by the elements of Hollywood.